lvcs/primodia-prototype/README.md

 # Primodia - 3D 4X Strategy Game

-Primodia is a browser-based 3D strategy game inspired by classics like Civilization, Caesar, Pharaoh, Zeus, and Tropico.
-The game features a hexagonal globe world with multiplayer capabilities.
+Primodia is a browser-based, multiplayer 3D strategy game inspired by classics like Civilization, Caesar, Pharaoh, Zeus, and Tropico.

 ## Technologies Used